haydenham/ai-closet2.0/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary software - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Fashion-CLIP model by Patrick John Chia
 - Google Cloud Platform for AI services